 Freewill Baptists: There are many Freewill Baptist Churches in this part of the country and they generally subscribe to a particular doctrine perspective articulated in the Treatise of Faith and Practice of Freewill Baptists (1935).
 They have many Christian distinctives in common with Berean; however there are several marked contrasts between many Freewill Baptists and Berean.
 Freewill Baptists generally believe that each person has a natural ability to choose Jesus Christ and His salvation.
 They also believe that, in addition to baptism and the Lord’s Supper, “foot washing” is an ordinance of the local church.
 Two other noticeable contrasts are their beliefs that one can lose their salvation if they lose their saving faith, and that a person becomes one of the “elect” upon choosing Christ and His salvation.
 We do not believe that someone who is born again can lose their salvation; or, that election is based on anything other than the grace of God; or, that there are additional ordinances other than baptism and the Lord’s Supper; or, that a person has a natural ability to choose salvation apart from being called by God.
 These differences, however, do not interfere with our ability to fellowship with them or call them brethren.

-Islam: We believe the "One True Creator God" of the Bible and Universe is not Allah as revealed in the Quran--Mohammad is a false prophet.
+Islam (The Religion of Muslims): We believe the "One True Creator God" of the Bible and Universe is not Allah as revealed in the Quran--Mohammad is a false prophet.
 The God of the Bible has revealed Himself through the person and work of Jesus Christ as God the Son (Heb 1:2; John 1:14, 18).
-All true prophets ministered before the close of the writing of Revelation (1 Cor 13:8-12; Rev 22:18), and they accentuated the truth that Jesus is the Christ (Rev 10:11) rather than revealing more truth about God (1 Pet 4:11).
+True prophets accentuated the truth that Jesus is the Christ rather than revealing new doctrines about the Lord (Rev 10:11; 1 Pet 4:11).
 Furthermore, the "One True God" is the God Who promised to bless the seed of Abraham through Jesus Christ (Gal 3:16) who is His natural-born Son (Luke 1:34-35; Acts 20:28; Gal 4:4).
 Those who claim to worship the "One True God" without addressing the Lordship of Jesus Christ are worshiping a false god (John 8:42; John 14:6; 1 John 4:1-3), are the children of the devil (John 8:44), and are condemned before God (John 3:18; 3:36; 5:40; 8:24) to an eternity in "everlasting fire prepared for the devil and his angels" (Matt 25:41) unless they "repent and believe the Gospel" (Mark 1:15).
+Listen to more here.
+Listen to more here.

 Lawsuits: We believe Christians are biblically prohibited from bringing civil lawsuits against other believers or the Church to resolve personal disputes (1 Cor 6:1-8).
 The Church possesses all the resources necessary to resolve personal disputes between its members (Matt 18:15-18; Eph.
 4:31-32).
 If there are disputes between opposing insurance companies, this seems acceptable to the body of Christ so long as there remains a "Spirit of unity in the bond of peace" (Eph 4:3).